rdiaz02/OncoSimul/README.md

 Licenses and copyright
 ======================

-The OncoSimulR BioConductor package is Copyright 2012-2015 by Ramon Diaz-Uriarte and under the GPL 3 license.
+Except for the file `randutils.h` (see below), all of the code for the OncoSimulR BioConductor package is Copyright 2012-2015 by Ramon Diaz-Uriarte and is under the GPL 3 license.

-The code in OncoSimulR/src/randutils.h is copyright Melissa E. O'Neill, and is licensed under "The MIT License (MIT)" in the terms explained in the file itself.
+The code in `OncoSimulR/src/randutils.h` is copyright Melissa E. O'Neill, and is licensed under "The MIT License (MIT)" in the terms explained in the file itself.
 The file randutils.hpp was downloaded from (https://gist.github.com/imneme/540829265469e673d045) on 2015-06-20 and is